Team-MasterXBots/Dragon-Warrior-Bot/README.md

 # 🧙‍♀️ Deploy Guide

-## Complete guide on deploying @TheNatsukiBot's clone on Heroku.
+## Complete guide on deploying @TheDragonWarriorBot's clone on Heroku.

 ## This Tutorial is Old Bot Video But its Ok You Can Use it ✨